javier123454321/blog/src/projects/construccion-vivienda-techo.md

 ## The Final Outcome

-Beyond the 180 houses that we know that we constructed for this initiative, this was used to continue providing instructions for building temporary relief shelters for years afterwards.
+Beyond the 180 houses that we know we constructed for this initiative, this was used to continue providing instructions for building temporary relief shelters for years afterwards.
 This was one of the most meaningful pieces of design work that I have had the privilege to work on.